thedzy/boggle_solver/README.md

 - Fixed an output on stdout that would have affected json parsing
 - Updated benchmarks with new run

+### 1.11.0
+- Vaguely fast load of the dictionary
+- Brute force option, every possible word is loaded
+- Get the max word length from dictionary to set the meax
+  - does not really result in speed
+- Printer estimate for potential words in puzzle
+- Added dictionary visualiser. to see structure

 ### New in convert_dictionary.py

 #### 1.1.1